zh-plus/Code_Library_Python/README.md

 #### Tips:
-In order to pass the time-limited Codeforces tests, I recommend [PyPy 3.5 (6.0.0)](https://pypy.org/) as interpreter, which is several times faster than origin Python interpreter nowadays.
+In order to pass the time-limited Codeforces tests, I recommend [PyPy 3.5 (6.0.0)](https://pypy.org/) as interpreter, which is several times faster than origin Python interpreter nowadays(2018.12).

 ## CodeJam